 If you are reading this blog, you have probably heard the term house hacking, coined by Brandon Turner here at BiggerPockets.
 But if this is your first time, let me explain.

 House hacking is the real estate investing strategy whereby you purchase a property for a low percentage down, live in one part of the property, and rent out the other parts, such that the rent from your tenants (or roommates) exceeds your expenses.
 By doing this, you have likely significantly reduced or completely eliminated your living expense.

 We frequently talk about the advantages of house hacking—living for free, building equity in a property, tax advantages, etc. What we rarely talk about are some of the drawbacks.

-As a two-, going on three-time house hacker, I feel obligated to share with you some of the drawbacks of house hacking that you need to be aware of and how to overcome them.
+As a three-time house hacker, I feel obligated to share with you some of the drawbacks of house hacking that you need to be aware of.
+I’ll also tell you how to overcome them.